ggioffreda/glued-message-bus/README.md

 ### MessageBusChannel

-- **publish**(key, message, raw): publishes a message to the topic identified by the given key, if the last parameter is true than the message will be sent as is to the bus;
+- **publish**(key, message, raw, options): publishes a message to the topic identified by the given key, if the third parameter is true than the message will be sent as is to the bus and you can specify custom options using the last parameter;

 - **subscribe**(key, consumer, queue, raw, options): subscribes to the given topic so that each message received on that topic will be passed to the given consumer.